-To make an asbestos claim for compensation you must prove that you have a medical condition caused by exposure to asbestos.
+To make a claim for compensation, you must prove that you have a medical condition caused by exposure to asbestos.
 This normally involves obtaining a report from your treating doctors.
 Your asbestos lawyer may also need to get a report from an independent specialist about your asbestos-related disease.

-How much will it cost me to make an asbestos claim ?
+How much will it cost me to make a claim ?

 The No Win - No Fee™, Fee and Retainer Agreement explains fully the terms and conditions, including how legal costs are calculated.